Healing

 After a few days of meditation in a safe place, you can think positive truthful self-talk in public... rather quickly.
 Or if alone, verbalize it.
 Basically accepting the fear awareness, thinking about what you learned, and letting it go.
 Do this every day for a month and you will start to "forget" about your fears.
 When you remember, it may trigger anxiety.
 Don't feel bad, that is to be expected.
 Just keep the positive self-talk going during the day and positive meditation at night.
 You will find longer times of "forgetting" and it will slowly go away for good.
 It may take months or years, it all is up to how consistent you are with retraining your subconscious.
 But this absolutely works.

-Through God's inspiration, I overcame anxiety decades ago.
+Through prayer and this inspired approach, I overcame anxiety decades ago.
 And you can too.
 I did not even know what anxiety was for several years.
 I never wanted numbing medication or a therapist to try and fix me, but do what you feel is best for you.
 Eventually, to get over fear and anxiety, YOU will need to face it clearly and directly.
 I am a stronger and better person for having overcome anxiety.
 Got to know myself and God at a much deeper level.
 Knowing who you are, and what great things you are capable of, is what life is all about.
 Peace and happiness are just a thought away.

 John 14:27